 The 20th century revealed just how fragile civilization is.
 This was the century that witnessed:

-the growth of Islamic communities in Europe that threaten to erase the distinctiveness of individual European cultures; and
+- the growth of separatist Islamic communities in Europe that threaten to erase the distinctiveness of individual European cultures; and

-the concomitant rise of Islamist fanaticism around the world - a phenomenon that has resulted not only in countless acts of terrorism but such spectacles as the destruction of centuries-old monumental Buddhist sculptures in Afghanistan.
+- the concomitant rise of Islamist fanaticism around the world - a phenomenon that has resulted not only in countless acts of terrorism but such spectacles as the destruction of centuries-old monumental Buddhist sculptures in Afghanistan and ancient structures in Palmyra in Syria.

-Each of these developments to one degree or another, and their cumulative total, have done, or, in the case of growing Islamist radicalism, have the capability to do, incalculable damage to Western civilization as it has been built up over the centuries.
-Most of these cases have involved the creation or development of radical ideologies at odds with the ideas, principles, and aesthetic sensibilities that have been the building blocks of western civilization.
+Each of these developments to one degree or another, and their cumulative total, have done, or, in the case of growing Islamist radicalism and Chinese imperialism, have the capability to do, incalculable damage to Western civilization as it has been built up over the centuries.
+Most of these cases have involved radical ideologies at odds with the ideas, principles, and aesthetic sensibilities that have been the building blocks of Western civilization.
 Earlier, the French Revolution, a revolution driven by radical ideology, was another example of fanaticism that violently overturned a traditional order hospitable to high civilization.
 As Burke lamented about the Revolution: "But the age of chivalry is gone.
-That of sophisters, economists, and calculators, has succeeded; and the glory of Europe is extinguished for ever."
+That of sophisters, economists, and calculators has succeeded; and the glory of Europe is extinguished for ever."
 This was in sharp contrast to the American Revolution, which changed the political order without undermining civilization.

 Meanwhile, in the modern West (Europe and America), our intelligentsia has been suffering from a severe lack of clarity of thought about what are the boundaries that separate civilization from barbarism.
 This is not just a passive failure on the part of the intellectuals; it is a condition aggravated by active subversion by many of those intellectuals.
 Civilization, after all, has certain ingredients, and too many among today's intelligentsia not only fail to identify these ingredients, but, in both direct and indirect ways, make these ingredients targets for destruction.